PRP the New Youth Enhancing Treatment in Medical Aesthetics

-Platelet-Rich Plasma is used for a variety of medical treatments, including wound healing and joint pain.
-PRP is also a wonderful treatment for hair restoration.
+Platelet Rich Plasma is used for a variety of medical treatments, including wound healing and joint pain.
+PRP is also a wonderful treatment for hair growth and restoration.
 The plasma that comes from your own body is injected into specific areas of the scalp and will stimulate growth at the follicle.

-Here at Prescott Medical Aesthetics we specialize in using PRP to give patients a more youthful look using this natural aesthetics approach.
+Here at Prescott Medical Aesthetics, we specialize in using platelet rich plasma injections to give patients a more youthful look using this natural aesthetics approach.

 How Many PRP Treatments are Needed?